-Minnesota has roughly 27,000 active attorneys, and the market breaks cleanly into two worlds: the Twin Cities metro, which is highly competitive across personal injury, family law, and criminal defense, and outstate Minnesota — Rochester, Duluth, Mankato, St. Cloud, and a dozen smaller markets — where competition drops significantly but so does total search volume.
-Your marketing strategy should reflect which world you're actually competing in.
+Minnesota legal marketing breaks into two worlds.
+There is the Twin Cities metro, which is highly competitive across personal injury, family law, and criminal defense.
+Then there is outstate Minnesota, Rochester, Duluth, Mankato, St. Cloud, and smaller regional markets, where competition is often lower but total search volume is lower too.
+Your marketing strategy should reflect which world you are actually competing in.

-The Twin Cities metro — Minneapolis, St. Paul, and the surrounding suburbs — concentrates a disproportionate share of Minnesota's legal activity.
+The Twin Cities metro, Minneapolis, St. Paul, and the surrounding suburbs, concentrates a disproportionate share of Minnesota's legal activity.
 That density creates real competition.
-Personal injury, family law, and criminal defense all have multiple well-funded firms bidding aggressively on the same search terms, running local TV and radio simultaneously, and investing in directory placements across every major platform.
-That competition drives up costs and makes differentiation genuinely difficult.
+Personal injury, family law, and criminal defense all have well-funded firms bidding on the same search terms, running local media, and investing in directory placements across major platforms.
+That competition drives up costs and makes differentiation difficult.

 The suburbs often get overlooked.
-Edina, Eden Prairie, Burnsville, Woodbury, Maple Grove — these markets sit between the downtown Minneapolis firms (which many potential clients specifically want to avoid, on cost assumptions that are sometimes wrong) and the lower-competition outstate markets.
-A family law firm in Minnetonka targeting clients in the western suburbs can reach high-intent searchers at meaningfully lower CPCs than a Minneapolis-targeted campaign, and with geographic specificity that large downtown firms rarely bother with.
+Edina, Eden Prairie, Burnsville, Woodbury, and Maple Grove sit between the downtown Minneapolis firms and the lower-competition outstate markets.
+A family law firm in Minnetonka targeting clients in the western suburbs may reach high-intent searchers with lower paid-search pressure than a broad Minneapolis campaign, and with geographic specificity that large downtown firms may not prioritize.

 Outstate is a different calculation entirely.
 Rochester has a large professional population anchored by Mayo Clinic and IBM.
 Duluth has a distinct market identity.
-Mankato and St. Cloud serve significant regional populations with limited local competition in most practice areas.
-The economics are genuinely favorable — and we'll come back to that.
+Mankato and St. Cloud serve significant regional populations with less local competition than the Twin Cities in many practice areas.
+The economics can be favorable, but lower search volume has to be part of the calculation.

 Twin Cities Metro

-In Minneapolis-St. Paul metro, expect personal injury keywords — "car accident attorney Minneapolis," "personal injury lawyer St. Paul" — to run $80-150 per click.
-At the lower end you're bidding on longer-tail terms with decent intent but lower volume.
-At the upper end you're bidding on the high-intent head terms that every PI firm in the metro wants.
-Quality Score matters here more than in less competitive markets; a well-structured campaign with strong landing pages can beat a higher bid from a sloppier account.
+In Minneapolis-St. Paul, personal injury keywords like "car accident attorney Minneapolis" and "personal injury lawyer St. Paul" can become expensive quickly.
+The lower-cost terms are usually longer-tail and lower volume.
+The most expensive terms are the high-intent head terms every PI firm in the metro wants.
+Quality Score counts here more than in less competitive markets; a well-structured campaign with strong landing pages can beat a higher bid from a sloppier account.

 Outstate Markets